ronchaine/wheel/README.md

 #### What is it?
-It is _somewhat working_.
-Some parts won't work yet -- use at your own caution.
+It is a library to ease the handling application glue in a modular way so dependencies can be left at bare minimum.

-Stable branches will be made after they are ready for it.
-That being said, if you want to take a look, use doxygen to create documentation, most of the stuff should be pretty well-explained.
+If you want to take a look, use doxygen to create documentation, most of the stuff should be pretty well-explained.
 If they aren't - leave me an issue.

 Note that the API is NOT stable yet.
 During 2014 I have been using this for a lot of different projects, and the requirements of those projects affect which features are to remain and to be added.
-(The module_video and module_audio are most likely candidates for complete rework.)
+In particular, module_video is currently going through almost complete rewrite, while the string class is only going to be expanded if new features are required.

 On the other note, while this repository doesn't get standard updates, it doesn't mean that I have stopped working on it, just that the work is done mostly in projects that use this library, then "backported" here.